muhammad-bats/Neural-Insight-Study-Pack/Artificial Intelligence and Computer Vision.md

 ```
 This correction restores the image's proper alignment by fixing distortions caused by perspective warping, ensuring the image is more accurate and suitable for machine learning tasks.

 a `requirements.txt` file has been included in this repository to facilitate the installation of all necessary libraries.
-To streamline the installation of all necessary dependencies and libraries for Data Handling and Image Manipulation in your project, follow these steps:
+To streamline the installation of all necessary dependencies and libraries for Data Handling and Image Manipulation, follow these steps:
 1. Activate the Conda Environment: Ensure that your `yoloenv` Conda environment is activated.
 If it's not already active, you can activate it using the following command:
    ```bash
      conda activate yoloenv